OperationSpark/first-website/README.md

 `<img src="http://www.adweek.com/tvspy/files/2013/08/turk2_cropped.jpg">`

 Save your page and preview it.
 You should see the image now.
-If you don't, go back and double check there are no errors in your `<img>` tag.
+If you don't, go back and double check that there are no errors in your `<img>` tag.

-### TODO 6 Add More Content : Interests
+### TODO 7 Add More Content : Interests

-Next add some of your interests below the `<p>` tag with a list.
+Next add some of your interests below the `<p>` tag (inside of the 'content' div) with a list.

 * Give the list a title with the `<h3>` tag and called it 'Interests'
 * Below that create an unordered list with the `<ul>` tag and three sets of `<li>` tags nested inside